Our St. Paul Truck Accident Lawyers Can Help You Get Compensation

 How Much Will My Damage Award Be in My Truck Accident Case?

-Our St. Paul Truck Accident Attorneys Use Factors to Value Your Case
+Our St. Paul Truck Accident Lawyers Use Many Factors to Value Your Case

-There is a wide range of damage amounts that may be awarded in a successful truck accident case.
-Amounts range from the thousands to millions of dollars, depending on the factors involved.
-It is difficult to accurately determine the value of your case until enough time passes so that the extent of your injuries is known, as well as what’s involved in your recovery.
+Depending on the circumstances of your case, you can recover a wide range of amounts in a successful truck accident case, ranging from thousands to millions of dollars.
+It is difficult to accurately determine the value of your case until enough time passes so that the extent of your injuries is known as well as what’s involved in your recovery.

-Factors which may affect a settlement amount include:
+Factors that may affect a settlement amount include:

 - Actual costs of your losses and expenses